-In his time away from teaching and performing, Christian owns and operates a recording engineering company, Schubert Recording Services, specializing in the quality digital recording of classical music.
-And in his time away from work, he is the devoted father of two teenage daughters.
+In his time away from performing and teaching, Mr. Schubert owns and operates a recording engineering company, Schubert Recording Services, specializing in the quality digital recording of classical music.
+And in his time away from work, he is the devoted father of two young daughters whose love for the arts include singing and dancing.

 Sasha joined the Houston Symphony as Bass Clarinet/Utility in October 2012.
 A native of Ukraine, he moved with his family to Israel in 1991, where he attended the Rubin Jerusalem Academy of Music, while appearing as a regular substitute clarinetist with Israel Philharmonic.
 Sasha came to Houston in 1995 to study at Rice University, where he earned his Master of Music Degree in 1997.